 Overview

 The charge of the HR 477 Committee is to deliver recommendations for a pilot implementation of competency-based high school graduation requirements.
-Below is a proposed framework for a pilot program that incorporates input from the first meeting.
+Below is a proposed framework for a pilot program that incorporates input from the first two meetings.

 This framework proposes allowing districts in the Competency-Based Pathways Pilot Program to replace graduation requirements with competencies.
-The framework for the pilot program is intended to be driven by district innovation.
+The framework for the pilot program is driven by district innovation.
 The pilot program consists of district level participants and a system of state level support.
 Interested districts would:

 Create a plan for a Competency-Based Pathways Model to be used in their district.
 The plan needs to address a number of the basic elements for a competency-based program.